Philippians 4:4-9 · Philippians · Updated April 25, 2026

 Summary

-Paul continues by advising the Philippians to let their "moderation be known unto all men" because "the Lord is at hand" (4:5).
+Paul advises the Philippians to let their "moderation be known unto all men" because "the Lord is at hand" (4:5).
 He instructs them not to be anxious about anything but to present their requests to God through prayer and thanksgiving (4:6).
 Paul assures them that the peace of God, which surpasses all understanding, will guard their hearts and minds in Christ Jesus (4:7).
-He then encourages them to focus on things that are true, honest, just, pure, lovely, and of good report, urging them to think about anything virtuous or praiseworthy (4:8).
+He encourages them to focus on things that are true, honest, just, pure, lovely, and of good report, urging them to think about anything virtuous or praiseworthy (4:8).

 Chiastic structure